Fai-iza/ROS-install-on-windows-and-jetson-nano/README.md

 # install ROS on ubuntu (windows)
 1-	In ubuntu open the terminal
-2-	Setup sources.list( to find ROS after installing it) by typing the following command in terminal sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'
+2-	Setup sources.list( to find ROS after installing it) by typing the following command in terminal: sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'

 note: after typing the command, you’re required to type your ubuntu password

-3-	Set up your keys by typing the following commands in terminal
+3-	Set up your keys by typing the following commands in terminal:

 sudo apt install curl

 curl -s https://raw.githubusercontent.com/ros/rosdistro/master/ros.asc | sudo apt-key add -

-4-	Type the following command in the terminal to make sure your Debian packages index is up to date
+4-	Type the following command in the terminal to make sure your Debian packages index is up to date:

 sudo apt update

-5-	Type the following command to install the desktop full package of ROS
+5-	Type the following command to install the desktop full package of ROS:

 sudo apt install ros-noetic-desktop-full

 note: this may take a while(1 to 2 hours depending on your internet connection)

-6-	Type the following commandset upetup the environment
+6-	Type the following commandset upetup the environment:

 source /opt/ros/noetic/setup.bash

-7-	Type the following command to echo bashrc
+7-	Type the following command to echo bashrc:

  echo "source /opt/ros/noetic/setup.bash" >> ~/.bashrc

-8-	Type the following command to make sure that ROS has been installed
+8-	Type the following command to make sure that ROS has been installed:

 roscore